-By Jane O’Mahoney, account executive.
+By Sarah O’Mahoney, account manager.

 PR is one of those things that everyone has heard of but many can’t describe.
 Ask a student what they think PR is and they’d probably say handing out flyers on a street corner and even the savviest of businessmen who know that PR is a fantastic resource for their company struggle to explain why.
 They know that it generates results but how remains a mystery.

 At the core of PR is communications.
 In a crowded and competitive market place, having a PR team behind you that is persistently cutting through the noise of competitors will get your voice heard by the right people, ensuring that everybody knows your name.

 PR in a sales setting helps to build credibility and good will, creating a soft landing for companies in as much as when sales people are ringing up they are not making a cold call – you’ve already warmed the prospective client through a PR campaign that informs the market as to your products and services.

 You know you’ve got a winning product but how do you get people to buy into you?

 You can have the best product in the world but if people don’t know who you are and what you are about then you’re swimming against the tide.
 This is where PR comes in to play.

 Your PR team will work alongside you to shape your brand proposition and put you on a pedestal as an industry expert that outshines your competitors in every way.
 By creating a compelling brand message that breeds trust and integrity you will remove any doubts that potential clients may have about working with your company.